dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 ![Zapier asking for a Screendoor project ID.](../images/zapier_6.png)

-You can find your project ID on its Settings page, under &ldquo;General settings&rdquo;.
-Click the &ldquo;Show advanced settings&rdquo; link, and scroll to the bottom.
+You can find your project ID on its Settings page, under &ldquo;General settings.&rdquo; Click the &ldquo;Show advanced settings&rdquo; link, and scroll to the bottom.

 ![Finding a project ID in Screendoor.](../images/zapier_7.png)